Top Saigon Food Tours to Experience

 What Are the Must-Try Saigon Dishes for First-Time Visitors?

-If you're new to Saigon, start your culinary journey with these iconic dishes:
+If you're new to Saigon, start your culinary journey with these well-known dishes:

 Phở: The national dish of Vietnam, this beef noodle soup is found everywhere.
 Expect prices around 40,000-60,000 VND (~$1.70-$2.60).
 Popular spots include Phở 2000 at 1 Phan Chu Trinh, District 1, open 6am-10pm.